Kolaru/GoodStartAtPythonForScientists/exercises/final/instructions.md

 ## Load data

-Load the data `data.txt` and plot it with `pyplot.imshow`.
+Load the data `data.txt`, which represents an image of many blobs, and plot it with `pyplot.imshow`.
 The data is set in a 1 x 1 box.
 Use `extent = (0, 1, 1, 0)` to have correct orientation of data.

-## Grid

-Use `numpy.meshgrid` to create `x` and `y` components of each pixel in the image.
-Plot each points over the image with `pyplot.scatter` to make sure it is correctly aligned.

 ## Thresholding

-Use `skimage.filters.threshold_otsu` to binarize the image.
+Use `skimage.filters.threshold_otsu` to get the bet threshold for the image.
+It means that by setting every value under the threshold to zero, and every value above the threshold to one, you get a binary imge that separate the blobs.

 Plot the resulting binary image to verify each blob is indeed separated from the other.

 ## Labeling